cuvva/terms/terms.md

 **You can only use our app to purchase Products for yourself.** You can't purchase on behalf of another person.
 If you represent yourself as another person to apply for a Product, the Product may not be valid.

-You can't pay for our services using a payment card that belongs to someone else.
+You must not pay for our services using a payment card that belongs to someone else.
 You should only use payment details relating to a bank account of yours.

+If you use a payment card belonging to someone else, or the details of a bank account which isn't yours, we may take appropriate action.
+That could mean a ban on your account.

+If the account holder requests a chargeback, we reserve the right to charge you reasonable costs.

 Cuvva can't guarantee that our app will be available at all times, including due to problems with third party websites or your internet connectivity.
 Cuvva will not be responsible to you for any losses or inconvenience as a result of our app being unavailable.